 “Well, Ihu, I’m surprised you had the nerve to show up here.”
 He took another step closer.
 “I’m guessing you’re here to return the tablets, so hand them over already.”

 He stretched out his hand, waiting expectantly for the tablets that were apparently supposed to be in my possession.
 I could only stand there, staring at the sage and all the rest of them blankly.
-The room was once again plunged into utter silence.
-The air felt so heavy I was sure it could be cut with a sharp blade.
+The chamber was once again plunged into complete silence, the air so heavy I was sure it could be cut through with a knife.
 The situation in the room remained in this same frozen state, with me standing there unmoving and the sage’s hand outstretched towards me, for a solid minute.

 I finally came to my senses and began clearing my throat.
 After a few failed attempts to formulate a coherent sentence, I finally managed to say, “What tablets?”